oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 #### []{#sec_RemoveaReferencetoanEntity}[]{#_Remove_a_Reference}11.4.6.2 [Remove a Reference to an Entity](#sec_RemoveaReferencetoanEntity)

-A successful [DELETE]{.Datatype} request to the URL that represents a reference to a related entity removes the relationship to that entity.
+A successful `DELETE` request to the URL that represents a reference to a related entity removes the relationship to that entity.

 In OData 4.0, the entity reference to be removed within a collection-valued navigation property is the URL that represents the